zerbeln/PhD_Dissertation_Counterfactuals/README.md

 This repository contains code for the AADI Lab rover domain.
 Code is currently implemented in python.
-A primitive rover domain visualizer is implemented alongside the rover domain code, but it is currently a work in progress.
+A primitive rover domain visualizer is implemented alongside the rover domain code.

-Currently main.py is setup to run the rover domain code using a CCEA to train the Neural Networks.
+To run classic rover domain (tightly coupled or loosely coupled) use run_standard.py To train rover suggestions use main.py

-To run the code use: python3 main.py
+Test and visualize trained classic rover policies: run_visualizer.py Test and visualize suggestions with trained policies: test_suggestions.py Create and train playbook of rover policies for suggestions: run_policy_bank.py